 The chair should be comfortable–not hard, yet not so soft that you bob around when you sit upright.
 It should also be of a design that will prevent your falling over in deep relaxation.
 A padded armchair can be very good for this, or one which has a curved back that will keep you upright.

 The chair should not be so high that your feet cannot be resting flat on the floor, or so low that your knees are markedly above the base of your spine and can cause backache.

 The insulation provided by kusha grass and deer skin are unnecessary when meditating in a chair so you need not bother with them.
 It is good if the chair can be used only for meditation.
 (The same applies to a pad or mat used for cross-legged meditation on the floor.).
 This will pick up the beneficial vibrations of your meditation, and when you sit on it your mind will become calm and your meditation easier.
 If you cannot devote a chair to your meditation, find some kind of cloth or throw that you can put over a chair when you meditate and remove when you are done.

 The inner seat

-Shankara wrote a short essay in which he analyzed the symbolism of the eight “limbs” of Patanjali’s Yoga.
-He says that the yogi’s asana–seat–must be a steady mind which remains focused on its object of meditation.
-With this in mind, Krishna adds: “Seating himself there on the seat, having directed his mind to a single object, with his thought and the activity of the senses controlled, he should practice yoga for the purpose of self-purification” (6:12).
+Shankara wrote a short essay in which he analyzed the symbolism of the eight limbs of Patanjali’s Yoga.
+He says that the yogi’s asana (seat) must be a steady mind which remains focused on its object of meditation.
+With this in mind, Krishna adds:

 The senses, their functions, and the inner memory of their past sensations in various forms are to be held at bay by the meditator.
 As he does so, absorbed in his meditation on the Divine, his heart becomes increasingly pure.